davidalecrim1/data-structures-sorting-in-go/README.md

 # Data Structures in Go

-Just trying and learning about it with Go.
+Just trying and learning about sorting strategies it with Go.

 ## Getting Started